What is Random Vibration Testing?

 VR controllers come standard with 50 to 26,000 lines of control to provide the frequency resolution required for your test.
 With the VR9203 High-Frequency option, analyze up to 50,000Hz VR9203 High-Frequency option, without sacrificing resolution.

-Use a single input channel for control or configure 2 to 256 input channels with multi-channel averaging or multi-channel notching.
+Use a single input channel for control or configure up to 512 input channels with multi-channel averaging or multi-channel notching.
 The standard frequency range is DC-4,900Hz which can be extended up to 50,000Hz with the VR9203 High-Frequency option.

 One to 4 control loops can be run simultaneously to independently control up to four shakers with four individually configurable and statistically independent waveforms.